Oluwa-Femi/vending-machine-api/README.md

 * `cd` into your preferred folder
 * run git clone `https://github.com/Oluwa-Femi/vending-machine-api`
 * cd `vending-machine-api`
+* ensure mongodb is running on your local machine
 * create a `.env` file in the root directory replicating the keys in the `sample.env` file.
 Attach values to the keys or just dump the sample file in the `.env`.
 * run `npm install` - to set up Node modules and install packages
 * run `npm run dev` - to spin the application